 Someone today told me that date night is just scheduling a row – sounds very cynical but there is a lot of truth in that for couples that don’t spend much time together outside of date night.

-So try to find ways to spend more time together every day (read my post on this here).
+So try to find ways to spend more time together every day (read my post on 5 ways to easily spend time together).
 Little and often is important to maintaining your connection.

 Don’t think that it has to just be couple time, spending time together with the kids in tow counts too.
 It’s about taking the opportunity to enjoy each others company and have a chance to catch up.
 Go to bed together and spend 15 mins talking about your day.
 Cook dinner together or join in each others hobbies.